 Where do I get it from?

-There is no metro station in Los Angeles International Airport (LAX) so you will need to take the free Green Line G shuttle from the airport to the Aviation/LAX Metro Rail Station.
-The shuttle runs every 20 minutes from 00:00 am to 05:00 am every day and takes 15 minutes to reach the metro station.
-You will enter the station on the lower level where you can purchase your TAP card, then you ride the escalator up to the above-ground station platforms.
-Take the Green Line metro train that is heading in the direction of Norwalk.
-You will then get off at Willowbrook station, take the stairs to the lower platform and get on the Blue Line train towards Long Beach.
-This line makes stops throughout Downtown LA.
+There is no metro station at Los Angeles International Airport (LAX); you will need to take the Green Line G free shuttle from the airport to the Aviation/LAX Metro Rail Station.
+The shuttle runs every 20 minutes from 05:00 to 23:50 every day and takes 15 minutes to reach the metro station.
+You will then enter the station on the lower level where you can purchase your TAP card.
+From there, you will have to take the escalator to the above-ground station platforms.
+Take the Green Line metro headed to Norwalk.
+You will then need to get off at Willowbrook station, take the stairs to the lower platform and get onto the Blue Line metro towards Long Beach.
+This metro line stops throughout downtown LA.

-Be sure to make a change in Willowbrook to the Blue Line to access Downtown stations such as, Hollywood, Koreatown, Union Station, Pasadena and even East Los Angeles
+Be sure to make a change at the Willowbrook station in order to take the Blue Line, where you can access downtown stations such as, Hollywood, Koreatown, Union Station, Pasadena and East Los Angeles.

-If you choose this transfer option carry light luggage as you will need to walk and man oeuvre different metro stations.
+If you choose this transfer option, it is best to not have too much luggage as you will need to walk around the different stations.

 You must purchase a TAP card and scan it to enter the above-ground station.

-If you will be using the metro during your stay in LA, load up your TAP card for more journeys to save money.
+If you plan to use the metro during your stay in LA, you can load up your TAP card for more metro trips and save money.